shifengshierya/C-AME/README.md

 pip install -r requirements.txt
 ```
 ### Data Preparation
 The raw observation data can be organized into lists, including the species with observation counts, observation dates and locations (latitude and longitude).
-In our case, raw data for Anthus spragueii, a small songbird in North America, is acquired from eBird and saved in the Part 1 Input Folder for our case study.
+In our case, raw data for Spragues' pipit (Anthus spragueii, Audubon), a small songbird in North America, is acquired from eBird and saved in the Part 1 Input Folder for our case study.
 It includes 2169 records from 2018/1/1 to 2018/12/31, and organized into lists, including common name, scientific name, observation count, country, state, county, latitude, longitude, observation date, and so on.
 The software tool can also be applied to other time-series latitude and longitude observation data of migratory species from different observation databases, such as GBIF, iNaturalist, the researchers themselves, or integrated data from multiple data sources with the data organized into locations (latitude and longitude), observation dates, and observation counts.

 ### Usage
 Navigate into the source folder, and run